jacobfresco/beforeandafter/README.md

 ## Installation

-Upload the file before-dafter.php to the plugin directory of your Wordpress installation and activate the plugin.
+Upload the file before-after.php to the plugin directory of your Wordpress installation and activate the plugin.
 Use the codes below to use the plugin in an article/blogpost:

 ## Usage
 ### Before